Dennis-DW/Library-App-test/README.md

 4. Push to the branch and submit a pull request.

 ## License
-This project is licensed under the MIT License.  add image for tedt section andvideo for diplay how web is
+This project is licensed under the MIT License.